by-student-2017/skprogs-v.0.2.1/README.rst

 Conclusion
 ==========
-In this study, we used Bayesian optimization to explore the Slater-Koster parameters for almost all elements in the periodic table, including the lanthanide series.
+In this study, I used Bayesian optimization to explore the Slater-Koster parameters for almost all elements in the periodic table, including the lanthanide series.

 Acknowledgment